Can Spinal Cord Injuries Occur in a Florida Car Accident?

 Types of Spinal Cord Injuries

 There are several different types of spinal cord injuries.
 One is a complete injury and the other is an incomplete injury.
 When you sustain a complete injury, it means you don’t have any sensation, or you can’t move voluntarily on either side of your body below what level of the spinal cord is injured.
 If you have some feeling or partial voluntary movement, then it’s an incomplete injury.

 Injuries are denoted by the area of damage.
 For example, if you suffered a spinal cord injury to your neck, it would be cervical.
 And, let’s say it was the C-4 vertebrae nerves that were injured.
 You would say you have a C-4 spinal cord injury.
 Below the cervical spine is the thoracic spine, and the lumbar and sacral vertebrae lie beneath the thoracic spine.

 Depending on where the injury occurs, it will determine how severe the disability is.
 If you have a spinal cord injury in your neck, you could be completely paralyzed, including loss of respiratory function.

 Contact an Orlando Auto Accident Attorney

 When you retain an Orlando auto accident attorney, it will help reduce your stress and allow you to focus on your recovery.
 Your attorney will work tirelessly to prepare the best case possible to maximize your potential reimbursement.
-Let the skilled team at Payer Law Group help.
+Let the skilled team at Payer Law help.
 Contact our office today to schedule an initial consultation.